Skip Ribbon Commands

 • Provide professional development to personnel who work with eligible students.

-• Implement activities to increase the involvement of parents of eligible children.
+• Implement activities to increase the parent and family engagement of eligible children.

 • If appropriate and applicable, coordinate and integrate federal, state, and local services and programs supported by this program.